BigO96/Portfolio_V/README.md

 This was a creative project made for a peer at the University of Oregon.
 He studied Product design, displaying what he's made at UO is the main focus of the website.

-The website features forward thinking web design, fullscreen high quality images, an easy to navigate interface and intresting animaions created in JS.
+The website features forward thinking web design, Fullscreen high quality images, an easy to navigate interface and interesting animations created in JS

 To see a demo visit: https://bigo96.github.io/Portfolio_V/